Learn about optimal baby wake times to help your baby take better naps, sleep longer stretches at night, and be less fussy throughout the day.

 Baby Wake Times Vary

 Remember, that every baby is different and it will take some experimenting and troubleshooting to find your baby’s optimal wake time.
 Start on the lower end and increase it slightly if you think wake time might be the reason your baby is taking short naps.

 My daughter was always on the higher end of wake times.
 Whenever we consistently started to struggle with short naps, I would increase her wake time by about 15 minutes and that usually did the trick.
 She would sleep longer when she had a slightly longer wake time.

 Baby sleep is complex and there could be other factors affecting your baby’s sleep such as hunger, gas, sleep regressions, and general discomfort.
 Look out for overtired and under tired cues to try and determine if your baby’s wake time needs adjusting.

 An overtired baby will have a hard time falling asleep and staying asleep.
 Overtired babies might also have a hard time taking a feed and will generally be fussy throughout the day.

 If you’ve ever been extremely exhausted, you know how cranky you can feel!
 Once you do get the chance to lie down, you might have a hard time settling in.
 Babies can be the same way and an overtired baby might have a hard time going to sleep and staying asleep.

 They may fall asleep quickly, but will then have a hard time connecting sleep cycles and wake up 30 minutes into the nap.

 If your baby is having a hard time going to sleep, or wakes up fussy 30 minutes into the nap, part of the problem could be that she is overtired.
-Look for these signs during her wake window to determine if your baby might be overtired :
+Look for these baby sleep cues during her wake time to determine if your baby might be overtired :